 The tradition of family extends to the generations of alumni who return each summer and send their children and grandchildren to experience magical summers growing up on Lake Messalonskee.

-Three Generations of Wiggin Family Leadership
+Four Generations of Wiggin Family Leadership

 NEMC is fortunate to have a dedicated administrative staff who work year round.
 We also benefit from an active Board of Advisors and Board or Directors who provide strong support for the NEMC program, infrastructure and the camper experience.